Next: Introduction to Crops

 Packaging the crop (this includes preparing live products for delivery)

 You work on a sow-to-order system, which means you are sowing crops because you have standing orders or expected orders for them.
-You can sow additional crops using virtual customers (more on that later) - so don't worry too much about the sow-to-order thing if you don't think it works for you (but we highly recommend it!)
+You can sow additional crops using virtual customers or crop buffers (more on that later) - so don't worry too much about the sow-to-order thing if you don't think it works for you (but we highly recommend it!)

 These aspects of SeedLeaf apply to most microgreens growing systems and are actually customizable in SeedLeaf as well - but please keep them in mind at all times!